California, it’s time to offer a 401(k).

 See our Privacy Policy to learn how we use and protect your information.

-The penalties could cost you thousands
+They could cost you thousands.

 • Fines in California